zusam/zusam/README.md

 I try my best to make updates as easy as possible.

 ## Webapp compatibility
-The webapp targets latest versions of Firefox, Chrome and Safari.
-It should also work with Firefox ESR, Edge and older versions of Chrome.
+The webapp targets Firefox ESR and at most one-year old Chrome.
+It should work on the latest versions of Edge and Safari but is not tested.

 ## Contributing
 Zusam is free and open-source software licensed under [AGPLv3](https://www.gnu.org/licenses/agpl.html).